Peacekeeping operations in Nagorno-Karabakh: Russian-Turkish Joint Monitoring Centre

 The total area of RTJMC is about 4 hectares.
 There are 65 modular service, administrative and living rooms in the area.
 In addition, there are separate and general monitoring centres, a briefing room, a canteen for a hundred people, a medical centre, a laundry, a hairdresser, a tailor and a shop for the use of both parties.
 There is a water station, a transformer, a generator, a parking lot, two outdoor sports camps, as well as two indoor gyms, food and cold storage in the area.
 The whole area was fenced along the perimeter, four observation towers were installed, and round-the-clock security was organized.
 Right after the opening ceremony, the Russian and Turkish servicemen started to work on a parity basis.
 The RTJMC is guarded by Azerbaijani servicemen.
 Total of 60 servicemen from Turkey and Russia serve at the RTJMC.
 The RTJMC monitors the ceasefire in Nagorno-Karabakh using unmanned aerial vehicles.
 When the monitoring center was opened, it was initially announced that a general and 38 servicemen would serve on the Turkish side.
 The Turkish staff of the RTJMC is headed by Major General Abdullah Katırcı, and the Russian staff is headed by Major General Victor Fedorenko.

+On 26 April 2024, the RTJMC was closed after a ceremony, and its mission was declared completed.